-The Ferdinand-Braun-Institut, Leibniz-Institut für Höchstfrequenztechnik (FBH) is an applicationoriented research institute in the fields of highfrequency electronics, photonics, and quantum physics.
-It researches and realizes electronic and optical components, modules, and systems based on compound semiconductors.
+The Ferdinand-Braun-Institut, Leibniz-Institut fuer Hoechstfrequenztechnik (FBH) researches electronic and optical components, modules and systems based on compound semiconductors.
 These devices are key enablers that address the needs of today's society in fields like communications, energy, health, and mobility.

-Specifically, FBH develops light sources from the infrared to the ultra-violet spectral range: highpower diode lasers with excellent beam quality, UV light sources, and hybrid laser modules.
-Applications range from medical technology, high-precision metrology, and sensors to optical communications in space and integrated quantum technology.
-In the field of microwaves, FBH develops high-efficiency multi-functional power amplifiers and millimeter wave frontends targeting energy-efficient mobile communications, industrial sensing, and imaging as well as car safety systems.
-In addition, the institute fabricates laser drivers and compact atmospheric microwave plasma sources operating with energyefficient low-voltage drivers for use in a variety of applications.
+Specifically, FBH develops light sources from the visible to the ultra-violet spectral range: highpower diode lasers with excellent beam guality, UV light sources, and hybrid laser modules.
+Applications range from medical technology, high-precision metrology and sensors to optical communications in space.
+In the field of microwaves, FBH develops high-efficiency multi-functional power amplifiers and millimeter-wave frontends targeting energyefficient mobile communications, industrial sensing and imaging, as well as car safety systems.
+In addition, the institute fabricates laser drivers and compact atmospheric microwave plasma sources operating with energy-efficient low-voltage drivers for use in a variety of applications.